 AgencyAnalytics attribution filters for Facebook Ads

 To use AgencyAnalytics' attribution filtering, go to your Ads > Facebook Ads dashboard and click the settings button at the top right.
 This can also be accessed from each widget's settings in reports or custom dashboards.
-Regardless of how you access these settings, you'll have two drop-down menus with different attribution options.
+You'll have two drop-down menus with different attribution options regardless of how you access these settings.

 The account attribution setting pulls Facebook Ads conversion data based on the exact attribution windows that you've configured for each ad campaign and ad set.
 The data is available for each ad campaign or ad set, and for aggregates shown in stat widgets and charts.